kibook/s1kd-tools/tools/s1kd-refs/README.md

 Instead of listing references contained within specified objects, list places within other objects where the specified objects are referenced.

+In this case, &lt;object&gt; may also be a code (with the appropriate prefix) instead of an actual file.
+For example:
+`s1kd-refs -w DMC-TEST-A-00-00-00-00A-040A-D`

 -X, --tag-unmatched
 Tag unmatched references with the processing instruction `<?unmatched?>`.